New cookbook is here! Free ebook copy with purchase until midnight, Feb. 15th

 Hi, I’m Eran.
 Despite appearances (or confirming them), I’m about as culturally blended as potato salad.

-My goal here is helping you keep Germany in your family, no matter where you are, even if the closest you’ve gotten recently is your local Aldi.
+My goal here is to help you keep Germany in your family, no matter where you are, even if the closest you’ve gotten recently is the international aisle in your local supermarket.

 My parents' families integrated into Canadian life in different ways.
-One quickly adapting in the city, the other quietly settling in a rural area.
+One quickly adapts in the city, the other quietly settles in a rural area.
 Names were westernized, accents softened, but a few traditions were non-negotiable.

 As I began adulting with a fake-it-till-you-make-it mentality, I didn’t really know where the German in me began and the Canadian took over.
 While I have no complaints, I was a product of my environment.
 But the question remains: how do I pass on what I can’t quite put my finger on?